HomeSite Map

 The general format used on "What You're Doing" was pretty standard fare for Lennon / McCartney songs up to this point, consisting of 'verse/ verse/ bridge/ verse' (or aaba).
 This is not to say that they were unimaginative with the song's structure, because there are quite a number of surprises along the way, which is also standard fare for The Beatles.
 They throw in an interesting introduction, an instrumental section, a repeat of the bridge and third verse, and an equally interesting conclusion with fade-out.

-I like to think of the first version of the song they recorded in September as the unadulterated structural ideas formed by the group themselves.
-Although this early arrangement was very precise and well-thought-out, it was loosely performed.
-While this same loose concept worked well for "She's A Woman," which was recorded about a week later, the pop format found in "What You're Doing" needed further refinement to bring it to the concise, defined performance that was required in order for it to be convincing.
+I like to think of the first version of the song The Beatles recorded in September of that year as the unadulterated structural ideas formed by the group themselves.
+Although this earlier arrangement was precise and well-thought-out, it was loosely performed.
+While this loose concept worked well for "She's A Woman," which was recorded about a week later, the pop format found in "What You're Doing" needed further refinement to bring it to the concise, defined performance that was required in order for it to be convincing.
 The finished product, as we have all become acquainted with, was no doubt created under the scrupulous instruction of producer George Martin, who knew all too well what it takes to make a song sound good.

 The eight-measure introduction is divided into two parts, the first four measures taken up by Ringo's bass and snare drum rhythm (ala the Ronettes' "Be My Baby).
 We actually can detect Lennon thumping the same beat on his acoustic guitar during the third and fourth measures.
 Then, directly on the one-beat of the fifth measure, the rest of the band joins in for the final four measures of the introduction.
 While Ringo continues this exact drum rhythm, George introduces his two-measure guitar riff that is played twice to fill out this section of the song.
 John and Paul also come in on their acoustic guitar and bass, respectively, pivoting back and forth between the D (the home key of the song) and G chords.
 The end of the introduction is marked by Ringo going into a usual steady drum pattern with closed hi-hat.